Appendix A: Contract Analysis Summary

 This reflects a high degree of integration into clinic operations.

-6. Allocation of Financial Risk
+6. Economic Structure and Allocation of Risk

 Practitioners are generally responsible for: